-Conducted key-informant interviews and a desk review on the opportunities and constraints experienced by girls and women and people with disabilities in Uganda, and their implications for the design of an inclusive youth employment programme.
-Worked with consultants and DFID staff in-country to help design a theory of change and shape the business case for the programme.
+Melanie conducted key-informant interviews and a desk review on the employment opportunities and constraints experienced by girls and women and people with disabilities in Uganda, and their implications for the design of the programme.
+She worked with consultants and DFID staff in-country to help design a theory of change and develop the programme Business Case.

 - Reflections from a Realist Evaluation in Progress: Scaling Ladders and Stitching Theory (2016)

 - Straws-in-the-wind, Hoops and Smoking Guns: What can Process Tracing Offer to Impact Evaluation?
 (2015)